moustafa991982/Cpyr/docs/NVIDIA_Metropolis_Briefing.md

 ## 1. The Core Proposition in One Sentence

-We have built and demonstrated **three independently operating systems** — one listening to the vehicle's internal network, one watching the road through a camera, and one combining both under a single fusion layer — that together implement **Multiple Independent Source Verification (MISV)** for dangerous situations, exactly as required by ISO 21448 SOTIF, and all three are ready to run on the NVIDIA Metropolis stack today.
+We have built and demonstrated **three independently operating systems** — one listening to the vehicle's internal network or V2X communication, one watching the road through a camera, and one combining both under a single fusion layer — that together implement **Multiple Independent Source Verification (MISV)** for dangerous situations, exactly as required by ISO 21448 SOTIF, and all three are ready to run on the NVIDIA Metropolis stack today.

 ---